ExistensialReset/flowmosr/guides/ethics_care/SEVERE_MENTAL_ILLNESS_PROTOCOL.md

 **Long-term reality:**
 Some nodes will never "agree" with the Circle's framing of their crisis.
 They will always believe they were not ill, but seeing clearly.
 This does not revoke their belonging.
 The Circle learns to coexist with this difference, provided behavior remains within community norms.

+**When interpretations persist and cause ongoing harm:**
+Interpretations that involve persistent external accusations or alternative realities affecting others require ongoing boundary management and may trigger:
+- structured mediation with neutral third party
+- temporary physical distance
+- clear behavioral contracts

+The node's belonging is not revoked.
+The community's safety is also protected.

+---

+### §3A.3 BEHAVIORAL RED LINES

+**Principle:** Belief is free.
+Behavior has limits.

+The following behaviors **always** require immediate intervention, regardless of the node's interpretive framework:

+**Physical safety threats:**
+- Threats of violence, even vague or symbolic
+- Possession or acquisition of weapons
+- Stalking or following behavior
+- Attempts to physically harm self or others

+**Relational boundaries:**
+- Repeated, targeted accusations against specific individuals
+- Harassment via any medium (in-person, digital, written)
+- Intrusion into others' private spaces (homes, rooms, devices)
+- Creating climate of fear or intimidation

+**Collective sustainability:**
+- Sabotage of shared resources (food, water, infrastructure)
+- Deliberate disruption of others' Baseline (sleep deprivation, noise, blocking access)
+- Financial manipulation or theft
+- Destruction of common property

+**Consent violations:**
+- Any form of sexual boundary crossing
+- Coercion or manipulation
+- Ignoring explicitly stated "no"

+**These red lines apply to everyone, regardless of mental state.**

+Crossing a red line triggers:
+1. Immediate intervention
+2. Separation if needed for safety
+3. Documentation
+4. Professional consultation
+5. Behavioral contract before return to full participation

+Mental illness explains behavior.
+It does not excuse harm.

+---

+## §3B.
+DECISION AUTHORITY IN CRISIS STATES

+**Problem:**
+Protocols describe what should happen, but not who decides when it happens.
+This creates confusion, delays, and conflicts during actual crises.

+**Solution: The Crisis Lead role**

+### Structure:

+**1. Every Circle designates a Crisis Lead**
+- Rotated role, 1-3 month terms
+- Not a permanent authority, but a temporary decision-maker
+- Can be declined by anyone who feels unable to bear the weight

+**2. Crisis Lead mandate:**
+The Crisis Lead has authority to:
+- Initiate crisis protocols
+- Activate Ulysses Contracts
+- Decide on temporary separation
+- Contact professional services
+- Make safety-critical decisions in real-time

+**3. Safeguards:**
+- All Crisis Lead decisions are **documented immediately**
+- All decisions are **reviewed by the full Circle within 72 hours**
+- Crisis Lead can be overridden by unanimous Circle consensus
+- Crisis Lead must step down if personally involved in the crisis

+**4. When Crisis Lead is unavailable:**
+- Secondary Crisis Lead must be designated
+- If both unavailable: any two Circle members can jointly activate protocol

+**5. Limits of Crisis Lead authority:**
+Crisis Lead **cannot**:
+- Make permanent decisions about the node's membership
+- Modify Baseline guarantees
+- Act in contradiction to documented Ulysses Contracts without Circle review
+- Use authority for personal grievances

+**Principle:**
+Clear authority during chaos saves lives.
+Distributed review after crisis preserves collective wisdom.

+Both are necessary.

+---

+## §3C.
+POWER DYNAMICS AND SAFEGUARDS

+**Reality check:**
+Circles are not neutral, harmonious collectives.
+Power imbalances always exist:
+- age and life experience
+- neurotype (neurotypical vs neurodivergent)
+- social capital and charisma
+- language fluency
+- economic resources
+- physical ability
+- cultural/racial privilege

+**These imbalances shape who gets believed, whose boundaries are respected, and whose "crisis" is taken seriously.**

+### Mandatory safeguards:

+**1. No unilateral decisions**
+Major interventions (separation, professional escalation, Ulysses Contract activation) require **minimum two people** to agree.

+Exception: immediate physical danger (violence, suicide attempt) allows single-person action, but must be reported immediately.

+**2. Conflict of interest rules**
+The following people **may not** be sole decision-makers in a crisis:
+- Current or former romantic/sexual partners of the node
+- Blood relatives
+- People with active conflicts with the node
+- People mentioned in the node's Ulysses Contract as potentially unsafe

+**3. Documentation of disagreement**
+Circles must record **dissent**, not just consensus.

+If intervention happens over objections:
+- objections are documented
+- reasons for proceeding anyway are documented
+- review process is triggered

+**4. External consultation requirement**
+For major decisions (involuntary hospitalization, permanent separation, ending care), Circle must:
+- consult at least one external advisor (another Node, professional, trusted elder)
+- document this consultation
+- consider their input seriously

+**5. Annual power audit**
+Once per year, Circle conducts explicit review:
+- Who makes most decisions?
+- Whose voice is heard first?
+- Whose concerns are minimized?
+- Are there patterns?

+This is uncomfortable.
+It is also necessary.

+**Principle:**
+Power cannot be eliminated.
+It can be made visible, rotated, and accountable.

 ---